robtweed/qewd-jsdb/REPL.md

 In order to edit that record, we had to know that its *id* was 2.
-This isn't something we'd usually have known, so how would we have found that out.
+This isn't something we'd usually have known, so how would we have found that out?

 A simple solution is provided by the *saveAndIndex* function adding the *id* to the data record, eg: